Skip to content

 What doesn’t make a lot of sense, is that it very often has blueish undertones on the wall (occasionally a little green).
 If you were to paint over yellow, it would even look purple while you were doing it.

-I even read reviews from other color experts who describe Dolphin Fin as a cool gray.
+I even read from other color experts who describe Dolphin Fin as a cool gray.

 Why?
 How?!